• Skip to primary navigation

 Takara Shuzo produces mirin with traditional brewing methods and a full-bodied taste.

-Rice vinegar and mirin can elevate the taste of dishes.
+Rice vinegar and mirin can improve the taste of dishes.

 Explore different brands for diverse flavors and new culinary dimensions.

-So go ahead and enhance your Asian-inspired creations.
+So go ahead and improve your Asian-inspired creations.

 Rice vinegar has a tangy, sour flavor.